How to Buy Silver Coins as an Investment

 Silver tends to move in concert with gold.
 In fact, there’s a recognized historic price ratio with gold.

-And, like gold coins, it too reacts favorably when rates of inflation, precipitous world events, and interest rates are stimulated... but it can also act independently of these economic factors in certain forms (such as numismatic coins).
+And, like gold coins, it too reacts favorably when rates of inflation, precipitous world events, and interest rates are stimulated... but it can also act independently of these economic factors in certain forms (such as premium coins).

 Still, there's enough of a divergence with the movement of gold that investors can benefit by the possession of both gold and silver coins.